projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

        A ``memmap`` parameter is also required to reserve the specified memory from the guest VM.

-       If hypervisor relocation is disabled, verify that :option:`hv.MEMORY.HV_RAM_START` and the hypervisor RAM size computed by the linker
-       do not overlap with the hypervisor's reserved buffer space allocated in the Service VM.
-Service VM GPA and HPA are a 1:1 mapping.

        If hypervisor relocation is enabled, reserve the memory below 256MB, since the hypervisor could be relocated anywhere between 256MB and 4GB.